Formal modeling and verification of Peterson's algorithm

 Part 1

-Modelling Peterson’a algorithm
+Modelling Peterson’s algorithm

 do forever {